a style is born?

 I am not a great artist; I am not a natural artist.
 By that I mean I can't seem to get the ideas I see in my head out into the world as I want them to be.

 I watch people who sketch and always I think to myself, "How do they do that?"
 I mean, I can see how they're doing it but how does it work?

 To practice my sketching I often follow Kyle Webster's Draw-A-Long shows, so I pulled out Girl With An Umbrella.
 A very rough sketch converted to vector and then adding colour, trying to dress up the sketch that I stumble onto something that sparked my creativity.

 Using one of the custom Illustrator brushes I repeatedly drew circles.
 Not very exciting, I grant you, but the brush strokes layered in an interesting way.
 Circleism is born.

 Now, there's a couple of problems with Circleism in its first form.
 Drawing each brush stroke by hand creates a lot of anchor points, and my right thumb joint let me know it was not happy with all this work!

 It is time to give this some thought.
 And I bought myself some time by getting ill and having a week in hospital.

 The solution is Custom Illustrator Brushes, of course!
 I'm still new to creating my own Illustrator brushes and it takes me a few days of trial and error to create my first set.

 Again, a sketch from Kyle's Draw-A-Long provides the practice subject.
 It's October, an appropriate time for a witch to fly on her broom, accompanied by her faithful cat.
 As usual, it starts with my rough sketch which then becomes simple shapes and lines in Illustrator.

-I haven't got a snazzy timelapse video of creating my witch; I ought to think abut doing that.
-Still, there are two Livestreams where she comes alive with Circleism brush strokes and where I explain how created my first Circleism Custom Brush set.
+I haven't got a snazzy timelapse video of creating my witch; I ought to think about doing that one day.